daedalus/GSMpinRecovery/README.md

 # GSMpinRecovery
 GSM pin recovery

+WARNING: This tool may block your GSM SIM card and if you dont have your PUK anotated you will not be able to unblock it.

 ```
 usage: GSMpinRecovery.py [-h] [--startpin STARTPIN] [--lenght LENGHT] [--wait WAIT] [--reset RESET] [--rcpt RCPT] [--sender SENDER]